thomas0829/thomas0829/README.md

 My notable projects include **[Seattle Source Ranker (SSR)](https://github.com/thomas0829/Seattle-Source-Ranker)** — a distributed pipeline spanning 400K+ repositories with a React interface for instant filtering and tiered scoring.

 I work primarily with Python, C++, ROS2, PyTorch, and distributed systems.
 I am always improving how things are built, tested, and deployed.

-Feel free to browse my pinned repositories to see how I approach engineering challenges.